quantropi/qispace-sdk-code-samples/c++/sequr_util/README.md

     - Ubuntu 24.04: `sudo apt-get install libcjson-dev libcurl4-gnutls-dev`
     - MacOS Intel and M1:  `brew install curl cjson`

-2. Contact Quantropi to get the latest QiSpace QEEP SDK libraries.

-    Copy & paste all the contents from `lib` folder into `libqeep` at the top of this repository according to the building platform.
+2. Once the latest QiSpace QEEP SDK libraries has been obtained, `copy & paste` all the contents from `lib` folder into `libqeep` at the top of this repository according to the building platform.

 3. Get the `qispace_meta.json` config file from Quantropi Inc. If you do not have one, please contact Quantropi Inc.

 ## **Build Demo**

-To build the demo based on the building environment which library you will need is mentioned below and the run command.
+The demo can be build as per below run command corresponds for each host platform.

 1. Ubuntu: